 The lack of surity and security in the League is beginning to prove a problem for investors, as revealed by the Reunited closing-down AMA.
 That same AMA revealed that the US focus of the League was proving problematic for EU teams at the moment, forcing them to move to North America.

-This includes a fairly huge effort for editorial content focused on the Overwatch League, much like the LoL eSports site does for Riot’s game.
+This includes a fairly huge effort for editorial content focused on the Overwatch League, much like the LoL esports site does for Riot’s game.
 This was mentioned in the explanatory trailer embedded above, and will presumably operate out of the Overwatch League website.
+Currently, Blizzard are hiring for just two positions in the League.

 Teams are going to be funded by the billionaires behind large sports franchises